pauliejes/SandboxDocs/docs/User Guide/build a game.md

 ### GameManager Code

 Like the Ghost, the GameManager has only a tick method.
 However, unlike the Ghost, the GameManager is not all that interested in its own location or movement.
 Instead, we use the GameManager object to hold some global code that implements the game logic.
-The GameManager also has the necessary code to reset the game implemented in an event call 'reset'
+The GameManager also has the necessary code to reset the game implemented in an event called 'reset'.

 #### tick method